FDA approves Alzheimer's drug that appears to modestly slow disease

 The ruling applies not just to Aduhelm, but to all Alzheimer's drugs that target amyloid and have not received full FDA approval.

-So for now, most patients who want Leqembi will have to pay for it out of pocket – a cost likely to be in the tens of thousands of dollars a year.
+So for now, most patients who want Leqembi will have to pay for it out of pocket.

 "Without coverage, we are talking about a breakthrough that is not available to the American public," Carrillo says.
 "And that is not acceptable."